 Allie Phillips Background & Experience

-Allie is an attorney, author and educator who has dedicated her career to helping vulnerable victims of crime while assisting organizations and criminal justice agencies on innovative methods to protect animals and to promote more compassionate connections between animals and humans.
+Allie is an attorney, author, advocate and educator who has dedicated her career to helping vulnerable crime victims while assisting organizations and criminal justice agencies on innovative methods to protect animals and to promote more compassionate connections between animals and humans.
 Download Allie’s biography.

 - An attorney licensed in Michigan and Maryland